 Smart employers know that employee vacation time is a key component of employee wellness.
 When employees get some time away from work, they return rested and ready to tackle their job with renewed energy and creativity.

-However, you may notice that your employees are hesitant to take a vacation, even though they are entitled to vacation time off.
+However, you may notice that your employees are hesitant to take a vacation, even though they are entitled to paid time off.
 This is especially the case for the younger workers in your team.

 How to Encourage Your Team to Use Employee Vacation Time